-ESG POLICY, COMMITMENTS AND COLLABORATIONS
+ESG POLICY, COMMITMENTS, TARGETS AND COLLABORATIONS

 Metrics engages in responsible investment because we believe that environmental, social and governance (ESG) issues can affect, positively or negatively, the financial performance of the entities in which we invest.
 We are also committed to playing our part in the achievement of the UN Sustainable Development Goals and contributing to a better future.